-Making Sense of Psychiatric Diagnosis: Understanding the DSM-5 is the second book by Ashley L. Peterson, and includes illness stories from some amazing contributors.
+Making Sense of Psychiatric Diagnosis: Understanding the DSM-5 by Ashley L. Peterson includes first-hand narratives from some amazing guest contributors.

 The book is available from:

 - Amazon.com (ebook & paperback – affiliate link)